MaheshChandraDuddu/CodeChef/README.md

 Check out [my profile](https://www.codechef.com/users/duddumahesh) You are free to implement these in a language of your choice.
-Or try to improve these solutions and get a better ranking on submittion.
+Or try to improve these solutions and get a better ranking on submission.